-"Right again, and you now owe him big time, literally and figuratively, my dear, and he loves the situation.
+"Right again, and you now owe him big time, literally and figuratively, my dear, and he loves the situation as it now stands.
 I’ll bet he offered you an excellent loan rate on your time payments.
-You, my darling daughter, are definitely in a pickle; it's a situation I wouldn’t wish on anyone. ”
+You, my darling daughter, are definitely in a pickle; it's a situation I wouldn’t wish on anyone, even my worst enemy.”

 “Forty-thousand spondoolies, to put it the local vernacular, plus ten-thousand for interest.”

 “You mean dollars, don’t you Marceline.
 This is not a matter for levity my dear.”

 “Yes Poppâ, I'm sorry; dollars.
 Excuse me, I was trying to lighten the mood.
 In total, fifty-thousand dollars; I’m paying him off at rate of five-thousand a month.
 Out of my ten-thousand- dollar monthly allowance, that leaves me with five.”

 “So, in effect your benevolent uncle is charging you, his niece, a total interest of ten-thousand dollars; do you know what the interest rate is; try twenty-five percent?
 He is doing the highway-robbery swindle on you Marceline.
 Isn’t your rent on the penthouse condo approximately three-thousand a month?”